 Total number of assessments: Maximum 25

-During the internship year, students will assemble a portfolio that illustrates their competencies in (a) professional identity and professional behavior, (b) assessment, (c) intervention / prevention, (d) program evaluation and applied research, (e) culture and diversity, (f) ethical and legal issues, and (g) communication and information technology.
-Internship students are required to prepare at least three comprehensive case studies each semester and a total of six across two semesters.
+During the internship year, students are required to produce five case studies that illustrate their competencies in (a) professional identity and professional behavior, (b) assessment, (c) intervention / prevention, (d) program evaluation and applied research, (e) culture and diversity, (f) ethical and legal issues, and (g) communication and information technology.
 These case reports are:

 In recognition of the valuable guidance and supervision which is given to internship students, the Bouvé College of Health Sciences at Northeastern University makes available tuition vouchers for field supervisors.
 A voucher for one course at Northeastern University is available for each NU internship student.
 The voucher must be requested by a letter on school / agency stationery.